St Nicholas Cole Abbey: History

 In 1737, the early Methodist leader George Whitefield preached a sermon on "Profane swearing in church" at St Nicholas Cole Abbey.

 The post-Fire church was built with its façade to the north on what was then Fish Street (and what is now Distaff Lane) and the east on Old Fish Street Hill.
 Victorian urban redevelopment changed the local street plan and the south wall of the church, instead of being hemmed in by buildings, now overlooked the newly built Queen Victoria Street.
 This necessitated a reordering of the church, in 1874, with windows being opened up to the south and the main doorway moving from the northwest tower to the south.

 Smoke generated by underground trains so blackened the exterior that in the late 19th century, the church became known as "St Nicholas Cole Hole Abbey".

 In May 1881, church attendance under the Reverend Henry Stebbing was down to one man and one woman.
-Then, in 1883, Henry Shuttleworth was appointed rector, a position he held until 1900.
+Then, in 1883, Henry Cary Shuttleworth was appointed rector, a position he held until 1900.
 Shuttleworth was a Christian Socialist who installed a bar, established a prodigious musical programme and made the church a centre for debate.
 This had an effect, as by 1891 St Nicholas Cole Abbey had the largest congregation of any City church, numbering up to 450 worshippers on a Sunday evening.
 A contemporary vicar commented: "In St. Nicholas Cole Abbey there is good preaching and divine worship is also carried out in the most reverential manner.
 In other City churches ... as a rule, they [the rectors] are themselves the most wretched preachers and bad readers."

-On 10 May 1941 London suffered its worst air raid during the entire Second World War, with 1,436 people killed and several major buildings destroyed or severely damaged.
+On 10 May 1941, London suffered its worst air raid during the entire Second World War, with 1,436 people killed and several major buildings destroyed or severely damaged.
 Among them was St Nicholas Cole Abbey.
 The church remained a shell until restored under Arthur Bailey and reconsecrated in 1962.

 Recent history

 The parish was combined with that of St Andrew-by-the-Wardrobe.
 St Nicholas Cole Abbey became the headquarters of the Diocesan Council for Mission and Unity.
 Between 1982 and 2003, the church was leased to the Free Church of Scotland (Presbyterian).

 In 2006, the Church of England announced that St Nicholas Cole Abbey would become a national centre for Religious Education: the Culham Institute, a Church of England educational body which promotes and develops RE in schools, would move its headquarters to St Nicholas Cole Abbey from Oxford.
 This did not come to pass.

-In 2014 the building reopened as the home of the St Nicholas Cole Abbey Centre for Workplace Ministry, with a supporting cafe known as The Wren.
+In 2014, the building reopened as the home of the St Nicholas Cole Abbey Centre for Workplace Ministry, with a supporting cafe known as The Wren.